Panzerschrek/U-00DC-Sprache/README.md

 ### IDE support

 [Ecode](https://github.com/SpartanJ/ecode/) has built-in Ü syntax highlighting, Ü language server support, debugging support.
-It's recommeded at least to try using it.
+It's recommended at least to try using it.

 [QtCreator](https://www.qt.io/product/development-tools) may be used as Ü IDE.
 There is a [syntax highlighting file](source/syntax_highlighting/README.md) for it.
-Also it supports cutom language servers, which allows using Ü language server.
+Also it supports custom language servers, which allows using Ü language server.

 There is Ü extension for Microsoft Visual Studio.
 See [corresponding readme](source/visual_studio_extension/README.md) for details.